zed-io/kolektivo/WALLET.md

 ### Helpful hints for development

-We try to minimise the differences between running Valora in different modes and environments, however there are a few helpful things to know when developing the app.
+We try to minimise the differences between running Kolektivo in different modes and environments, however there are a few helpful things to know when developing the app.

-- Valora uses Crowdin Over-The-Air (OTA) content delivery to enable dynamic translation updates.
+- Kolektivo uses Crowdin Over-The-Air (OTA) content delivery to enable dynamic translation updates.
 The OTA translations are cached and used on subsequent app loads instead of the strings in the translation files of the app bundle.
 This means that during development, the app will not respond to manual changes of the translation.json files.
 - In development mode, analytics are disabled.

 ### Vulnerabilities found in dependencies